Ballpoint pen: Manufacturing

 Although designs and construction vary between brands, basic components of all ballpoint pens are universal.
+The making of a ballpoint pen, specially the tip, is considered a work of precision engineering.
 Standard components of a ballpoint tip include the freely rotating "ball" itself (distributing the ink on the writing surface), a "socket" holding the ball in place, small "ink channels" that provide ink to the ball through the socket, and a self-contained "ink reservoir" supplying ink to the ball.
 In modern disposable pens, narrow plastic tubes contain the ink, which is compelled downward to the ball by gravity.
 Brass, steel, or tungsten carbide are used to manufacture the ball bearing-like points, then housed in a brass socket.

-The function of these components can be compared with the ball-applicator of roll-on antiperspirant; the same technology at a larger scale.
+The function of these components can be observed at a larger scale in the ball-applicator of roll-on antiperspirant.
 The ballpoint tip delivers the ink to the writing surface while acting as a "buffer" between the ink in the reservoir and the air outside, preventing the quick-drying ink from drying inside the reservoir.
 Modern ballpoints are said to have a two-year shelf life, on average.

 A ballpoint tip that can write comfortably for a long period of time is not easy to produce, as it requires high-precision machinery and thin high-grade steel alloy plates.
 China, which as of 2017 produces about 80 percent of the world's ballpoint pens, relied on imported ballpoint tips and metal alloys before 2017.